Sage/carbon/docs/tutorials/carbon-rails/updating-data.md

 Our Flux store is now being updated by user input, which we can see by the `H1` text being updated as we type.

 We now need to post this data back to the server.
-Lets create an additional constant and action pair for this:
+Let's create an additional constant and action pair for this:

 ```js
 // ui/src/constants/user.js